-- The major cable systems will be selected in each of the major statewide markets.
-Presently the Ohio markets have a 70-75 percent cable penetration. - Radio buys will consist of Morning Drive, Afternoon Drive, Evenings and Weekends.
-Primary formats planned are Sports, Rock, Alternative, Urban Contemporary and Country, as appropriate for each market. - Sports sponsorships with college and professional teams in Ohio will be purchased to promote seat belt use throughout the season. - Bonus inventory will be negotiated with each media vehicle as available and will be a requirement to participate. - Outdoor advertising will be limited and used only when it reaches the segment of the desired target audience.
+- The networks and major cable systems will be selected in each of the major statewide markets.
+Presently the Ohio markets have a 70-75 percent cable penetration. - Radio buys will be planned with Morning Drive, Afternoon Drive, Evenings and Weekends.
+Primary formats planned are Sports, Rock, Alternative, Urban Contemporary and Country, as appropriate for each demographic. - Sports sponsorships with college and professional teams in Ohio will be used to promote seat belt use throughout the season. - Bonus inventory will be negotiated with each media outlet as available and will be a requirement to participate. - Outdoor advertising will be limited and used only when it reaches the segment of the desired target audience.

-The sustained belt paid media plan will complement the 2010 NHTSA National Communications Plan, the 2010 NHTSA Marketing Calendar which prioritizes NHTSA special events and messaging opportunities throughout the year.
-The final sustained belt paid media plan will be submitted to NHTSA for review prior to implementation.
+The sustained belt paid media plan will complement the 2011 NHTSA National Communications Plan, the 2011 NHTSA Marketing Calendar which prioritizes NHTSA special events and messaging opportunities throughout the year.
+The final comprehensive media plan will be submitted to NHTSA for review prior to implementation.